-- Disregard of the flight box. - Disregard of the signal closing the flight box. - Starting manoeuvre earlier than 1 minute after the preceding pilot has landed. - Performing one of the manoeuvres not allowed to be flown as one the last 2 manoeuvres. - Over flying the public. - Unauthorised take off.
+- Disregard of the flight box.

+- Disregard of the signal closing the flight box.

+- Performing one of the manoeuvres not allowed to be flown as one the last 2 manoeuvres.

+- Over flying the public.

+- Unauthorised take off.

 7.2.1.2 Taking Risks